HEAPLab/TAFFO-submodule-init/TaffoClangPlugin/User Guide.md

 #define MAX_N (30)
 int main(int argc, char *argv[])
 {
-  #pragma taffo number main "scalar()"  \\ this annotation is accepted(no warning is generated)
+  #pragma taffo number main "scalar()"  // this annotation is accepted(no warning is generated)
-                                        \\ but will not lead to any annotation:
+                                        // but will not lead to any annotation:
-                                        \\ number is defined in foo , not in main
+                                        // number is defined in foo , not in main
-  #pragma taffo numbers main "scalar()" \\ this is a valid local variable pragma, and it's the first one for this variable
+  #pragma taffo numbers main "scalar()" // this is a valid local variable pragma, and it's the first one for this variable
-                                        \\ this pragma is syntactically and semantically correct float numbers[MAX_N];
+                                        // this pragma is syntactically and semantically correct float numbers[MAX_N];
   int n = 0;
-  #pragma taffo tmp main "scalar(disabled range(-3000, 3000))" \\this is a valid local variable pragma
+  #pragma taffo tmp main "scalar(disabled range(-3000, 3000))" // this is a valid local variable pragma
-  #pragma taffo tmp main "scalar()" \\ this is the second pragma of tmp: this annotation will be ignored
+  #pragma taffo tmp main "scalar()" // this is the second pragma of tmp: this annotation will be ignored
   float tmp;
   for (int i=0; i<MAX_N; i++) {
     if (scanf("%f", &tmp) < 1)
       break;
     numbers[n++] = tmp;
   }
-  #pragma taffo add main "scalar" "()" \\ this is a valid local variable pragma
+  #pragma taffo add main "scalar" "()" // this is a valid local variable pragma
   float add = 0.0;
-  #pragma taffo sub main "scalar""()" \\ this is valid too!
+  #pragma taffo sub main "scalar""()" // this is valid too!
-  #pragma taffo sub foo "scalar()" \\ this is valid too, but be careful: you are annotating the variable inside foo function!
+  #pragma taffo sub foo "scalar()" // this is valid too, but be careful: you are annotating the variable inside foo function!
   float sub = 0.0;
-  DO_PRAGMA(taffo div main ANNOTATION(-3000,3000)) \\ an example of a macro inside a local variable pragma definition float div = 1.0;
+  DO_PRAGMA(taffo div main ANNOTATION(-3000,3000)) // an example of a macro inside a local variable pragma definition float div = 1.0;
-  #pragma taffo mul main "scalar" "(")" \\this is not valid, and will be ignored
+  #pragma taffo mul main "scalar" "(")" // this is not valid, and will be ignored
-  #pragma taffo mul main "scalar()"\\this is valid
+  #pragma taffo mul main "scalar()" // this is valid
   float mul = 1.0;
   for (int i=0; i<n; i++) {
     add += numbers[i];